 Residential and commercial plumbers use the same materials and perform the same functions, but there is a difference.
 For example, residential plumbers are usually called for emergencies on the weekend, whereas a commercial plumber provides 24/7 support that’s usually after hours and away from the public (though there are residential companies that also offer round-the-clock support).

 Commercial plumbing consists of more detailed services, over multiple floors, and on a larger scale.
 They have expertise in a wide range of pipes and outlets.
-A residential plumber provides work on just a few floors in a home, and generally involves a consistency of the same basic plumbing issues.
+A residential plumber provides work on just a few floors in a home and generally involves consistency of the same basic plumbing issues.
 A residential plumber will know how to spot and repair a plumbing issue in your home, but a problem at the office might require a commercial plumber.

 A professional is dedicated to complete satisfaction with the trained know-how to get the job done right the first time.
 Look for an expert plumber that will bring the least amount of people on the job as possible.
-You also want professional plumbers that will clean up behind themselves.
+You also want professional plumbers that will clean up after themselves.
 All your work should be in writing and come at a good price, so be sure to ask for a free consultation from a plumbing professional before you agree on paid services.